bterwijn/invocation_tree/README.md

 print(sum([3, 7, 4, 9, 2]))  # 25
 ```

-**exercise2:** Rewrite this iterative implementation of a decimal to binary conversion to a recursive implementation.
+**exercise2:** Rewrite this iterative implementation of decimal to binary conversion to a recursive implementation.

 ```python
 def binary(decimal):